0xadri/notes-js/__js_devops_node_aws_gitlab_docker.md

  - https://www.loom.com/share/28bbbd2d8f05420fa594bb4b18afe971

 Turns out they are different.
-In that previous tutorial you created a brand new VPC security group, whereas in the other left it on "default".
+In the first tutorial it created a brand new VPC security group, whereas in the other left it on "default".

 When I create a new security group, I can successfully connect to the AWS RDS Database via pgAdmin.